 This unit begins with students experiencing, through text and video, a devastating natural event that caused major flooding in coastal towns of Japan.
 This event was the 2011 Great Sendai or Tōhoku earthquake and subsequent tsunami that caused major loss of life and property in Japan.
 Through this anchoring phenomenon, students think about ways to detect tsunamis, warn people, and reduce damage from the wave.
 As students design solutions to solve this problem, they begin to wonder about the natural hazard itself: what causes it, where it happens, and how it causes damage.

-The first part of the unit focuses on identifying the causal mechanism for how tsunamis form, how they move across the ocean, and what happens as they approach shore.
-The second part of the unit transitions students to consider design solutions for reducing the damage from a tsunami wave.
-Finally, students apply the science ideas they have developed to consider how to communicate about a local natural hazard to stakeholders in their own community.
+The first part of the unit focuses on identifying where tsunamis occur, how they form, how they move across the ocean, and what happens as they approach shore.
+The second part of the unit transitions students to consider combinations of engineering design solutions and technologies to mitigate the effects of tsunamis.
+Finally, students apply their understanding to consider how to communicate about another natural hazard to stakeholders in a community.

 Additional Unit Information